rnaudi/metrics/README.md

 - **Strengths**: Rich path analysis, segmentation, "what happened to user X?"
 - **Weaknesses**: Expensive at scale (per-user events), requires user identity, hard to use directly in SLOs.
 - **When to use**: Product analytics, A/B testing with deep segmentation.
-- **This model**: Cheaper (aggregate counters), no user tracking needed, designed for operational SLOs.
+- **This Journey Flow Metrics model**: Cheaper (aggregate counters), no user tracking needed, designed for operational SLOs.

 #### Synthetic Monitoring
 **Tools**: Datadog Synthetics, Pingdom, Checkly